bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-So I\'m going to make a variable var btn, and I\'m going to assign it **document.querySelector**, **Button**.
-And that\'ll get that button.
+So I&apos;m going to make a variable var btn, and I&apos;m going to assign it **document.querySelector**, **Button**.
+And that&apos;ll get that button.
-There\'s only one button on the page, so it\'s easy to get that one button.
-And it\'s going to assign it to button, to btn there.
+There&apos;s only one button on the page, so it&apos;s easy to get that one button.
+And it&apos;s going to assign it to button, to btn there.

-And then I\'m going to make a function.
+And then I&apos;m going to make a function.
 Remember, we talked about functions.
-I\'m going to make a function called **ouch**, And all that function\'s going to do is do an **alert**, I told you not to press me.
+I&apos;m going to make a function called **ouch**, And all that function&apos;s going to do is do an **alert**, I told you not to press me.
-You can put whatever you want in there, that\'s fine.
-And then I\'m going to say, okay, **btn.onclick** run this function **ouch**.
-That\'s going to run the function using the onclick button.
-And we\'re using a special property that will capture the click event.
+You can put whatever you want in there, that&apos;s fine.
+And then I&apos;m going to say, okay, **btn.onclick** run this function **ouch**.
+That&apos;s going to run the function using the onclick button.
+And we&apos;re using a special property that will capture the click event.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 373.  (###) ~~~~~~~~~~~~~~~~~~~-->